dmaccormac/dmaccormac.github.io/_posts/2024-12-30-customizing-favicons.md

 # Our approach

-Our approach builds on the existing work to date, while employing a browser agnostic approach to modify the data locally.
+Our approach builds on the existing research to date, but uses the browser agnostic approach of creating a local redirect file with a custom icon.
 This approach removes the need to add third party extensions to the browser, and provides a single solution that works across all environments.

 The proposed solution uses a HTML redirect with a custom `<link>` element.